Akirachang/Akirachang/README.md

 ## 👨🏻‍💻 About Me

-Currently an AI Product Engineer at [Kog](https://kog.ai) in Paris, where I work across the full stack, from GPU inference pipelines to building AI driven products.
+Currently an AI Product Engineer @Kog in Paris, where I work across the full stack, from GPU inference pipelines to building AI driven products.
 I blend ML infrastructure and product thinking to ship intelligent creative tools that feel effortless to use.

 **What I'm working on**